AikidoSec/education/labs/100-intro_to_sast_lab.md

 This will analyze the code and print a list of findings with file names, line numbers, and rule descriptions.

+_Note_: The ruleset used in this Opengrep SAST lab is a default ruleset.
+Aikido Security has a different and more advanced ruleset that is applied to its scanning of code as you might notice in a subsequent lab using the Aikido Platform.

 ---

 ### Step 3: Analyze Results